CCLI Top 100 + Beyond Project

 While the CCLI Top 100 list is a valuable guide for song selection in the contemporary worship genre, our United Methodist theological witness and social principles implore us to understand that representation matters.
 Toward that end, we must note that the CCLI Top 100 lists do not often feature: (a) Black, Latinx, and Asian artists/songs, (b) independent artists and small record labels, (c) the “global song” genre, (d) women songwriters, and (e) songs outside the theological scope of evangelicalism.
 At Discipleship Ministries, we celebrate contemporary worship songs, but we also want to encourage our pastors and worship leaders to curate this genre of worship both thoughtfully and expansively.

-Building upon the success of this project in years past, the 2020 “CCLI Top 100 + Beyond Project” will traverse new terrain.
-Discipleship Ministries has assembled a diverse team of eleven United Methodist and pan-Methodist pastors, theologians, and contemporary worship practitioners who will not only evaluate the latest CCLI Top 100 songs, but will supplement this list by evaluating and recommending other contemporary worship songs that more accurately reflect the richness of our United Methodist connection.
+Building upon the success of this project in years past, the 2020 “CCLI Top 100 + Beyond Project” traverses new terrain.
+Discipleship Ministries assembled a diverse team of eleven United Methodist and pan-Methodist pastors, theologians, and contemporary worship practitioners who not only evaluated the latest CCLI Top 100 songs, but supplemented this list by evaluating and recommending other contemporary worship songs that more accurately reflect the richness of our United Methodist connection.
 This vetting team represents the diversity of our denomination; each member has a strong facility with contemporary congregational song (including Contemporary Praise and Worship Music, Contemporary Gospel Music, Global Song, and other genres/forms of contemporary song).

-Each recommended song that our team vets will include a narrative evaluation.
-We will evaluate each song for its compatibility with our Wesleyan theological heritage, and our United Methodist principles for inclusive and expansive language.
-We will then offer tips and suggestions related to performance practice.
+Each recommended song that our team vets included a narrative evaluation.
+We evaluated each song for its compatibility with our Wesleyan theological heritage, and our United Methodist principles for inclusive and expansive language.
+We then offered tips and suggestions related to performance practice.
 You can read more about our evaluative guidelines here.
-In addition to linking the original arrangement of the song, our list will also feature one or more alternate contextual arrangements (when available).
+In addition to linking the original arrangement of the song, our list also features one or more alternate contextual arrangements (when available).
 For example, the number one song on the CCLI Top 100 list for 2020 is “Build My Life” by Pat Barrett.
-To go along with this original arrangement, we will supplement it with the contemporary gospel stylings of Bri Babineaux, as well as an acoustic version that is more accessible for beginning worship bands.
+To go along with this original arrangement, we supplemented it with the contemporary gospel stylings of Bri Babineaux, as well as an acoustic version that is more accessible for beginning worship bands.
 We want the songs we put forward to work for your ministry context.